 Over the past few years of my ‘derby career’, since coming back from my injury in particular, I have been a part of our Jammer rotation – sometimes not overly successfully, but that has been what my role was – I have struggled mentally with being able to wear two hats and had to have simply one focus, otherwise my brain became absolute mush.

 I’ve always wanted to be a blocker – Blockers are to me the most integral part of our game play, and need more credit for it – they have to be able to remember so many things and a great team is held up by it’s blocker rotation.
-Jammers may get the good pictures, but a great team of blockers to me win the team the game #loveyourblockers
+Jammers may get the good pictures, but a great team of blockers, to me, win the team the game #loveyourblockers

-To me personally, being able to only be one role on game day made me a weaker player overall, I wanted to be able to be adaptable and be useful in every scenario.
+Being able to only be one role on game day made me a weaker player overall, I wanted to be able to be adaptable and be useful in every scenario.
 I have team mates who can be both, so why wouldn’t my brain let me?

 We’ve all witnessed what can happen when even the best Jammers in the world star pass, and then are less able to block, it happens, at every level and I wanted to be able to be equally good at both.
 I’ve also watched the top blockers in one team then excel as a Jammer when transferring to another league and vice versa – I wanted to be like them, I wanted to be like water

 Anyway, since January I have been in training to fill the role of a Jammer and Offence, and in actual fact I’ve been a little bit resistant, my mentally was stuck in the ‘I can’t do that?’ phase.
 Most definitely for our first two games of this season where I stuck with my comfort zone – but then I did a bit of reading after our most recent defeat, to sort out my brain, because a lot of my development is brain based…. and I came accross the quote and started to change my mindset.